-The Council's 'vegetation sweep' technique was used to collect streambed macroinvertebrates from three sites in an unnamed tributary of the Waingongoro River on 26 March 2019.
-This has provided baseline data to assess any impacts the development of the Central Landfill may cause in this unnamed tributary.
-Samples were processed to provide number of taxa (richness), MCI and SQMCI scores for each site.
+The Council's 'kick-sampling' technique and a combination of the 'kick-sampling' and 'vegetation-sweep' sampling techniques were used at five sites to collect streambed macroinvertebrates from two unnamed tributaries of the Waingongoro River on two occassions.
+This has provided baseline data to assess any impacts the development and remediation of the Eltham Central Landfill site may have had in these unnamed tributaries.
+Samples were processed to provide number of taxa (richness), MCI, and SQMCI scores for each site.

-Taxa richness is the most robust index when determining whether a macroinvertebrate community has been exposed to toxic discharges.
-When exposed to toxic discharges, macroinvertebrates may die and be swept downstream or may deliberately drift downstream as an avoidance mechanism (catastrophic drift).
-The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of organic pollution in stony streams.
-It is based on the presence/absence of taxa with varying degrees of sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring.
-However, it is also influenced by the 'patchiness' of macroinvertebrates on the streambed, and as such must be considered in the context of all three metrics.
-Significant differences in either the MCI or SQMCI scores between sites may indicate the degree of adverse effects (if any) of the discharge being monitored.
+The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of nutrient pollution in streams.
+It is based on the presence/absence of taxa with varying degrees of sensitivity to pollution.
+The SQMCI takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities.
+Significant differences in either the MCI or the SQMCI between sites indicate the degree of adverse effects (if any) of the discharges being monitored and enable the overall health of the macroinvertebrate communities to be determined.